isabella232/objective-c-style-guide/README.md

 Resources should be grouped in folders under the `Resources` folder which map to the functional area of the app.

-Resource names should be prepended with the name of the functional area (e.g. `sideDrawer` or `paymentFeed`) and should be written in camel case.
+Resource names should be prepended with the name of the functional area and an underscore (e.g. `SideDrawer_Icon` or `PaymentFeed_BackgroundGradient`) and should be written in camel case.
 All image resources should have both a retina (@2x) and non-retina version.
 The non-retina version should be the exact pixel size of the `UIImageView` that it's contained within.

-e.g. `sideDrawerHeaderSeparator.png` and `sideDrawerHeaderSeparator@2x.png`
+e.g. `SideDrawer_HeaderSeparator.png` and `SideDrawer_HeaderSeparator@2x.png`

 NOT any of...
 ```